 The Ragged Trousered Philanthropists

-The Ragged Trousered Philanthropists is a classic novel of humour and sharply observed characterisation.
-It is also the first truly imaginative portrayal of life written from a working-class perspective, and a passionate defence of socialist ideals.
+The Ragged Trousered Philanthropists is a classic novel of humour and sharply observed characterisation,.
+It is also the first truly imaginative portrayal of life written from a working-class perspective, and is an important early-twentieth-century passionate defence of socialist ideals.